Does the Bond Market Affect Forex?

 Final Words

-We know that if this was your first time hearing about a bond yield and the effect on currency pairs, it might have seemed pretty confusing.
+We know that if this was your first time hearing about a bond yield and its effect on currency pairs, it might have seemed pretty confusing.
 But don’t let this put you off!
 Just like with everything else, it gets easier in time!
 What you need to do is simply add the actual bond yield of the currencies you are trading to your watchlist.

 For example, if you are trading the USD/JPY, you need to add Japanese bond yields and US treasury bonds (look at the 10-year bonds) and check the yield differential between the two bonds.
 This will help you find lots of trading opportunities by analyzing where the bond yield differential moves.

 That’s it.
 There’s no trading strategy or a fancy indicator here.
 You just need to keep your eyes open on countries’ bond yields.
-Then, if you notice that a country’s bond yields increase relative to others, there’s your trade… or long-term carry trade position.
+Then, if you notice that a country’s bond yields increase relative to others, there’s your trade or long-term carry trade position.

 In the next lesson, we’ll learn about silver and its impact on the Foreign exchange market.